Tasnia-Binte-Mamun/Deep_Learning101/README.md

-# Week 1
+# Week 1: Neural Networks Fundamentals

 Learned how to create a neural network

-1. Implemented a paper named [Detection of Diabetes Using Multilayer Perceptron: Proceedings of ICICA 2018](https://www.researchgate.net/profile/Saumendra-Mohapatra/publication/327545512_Detection_of_Diabetes_Using_Multilayer_Perceptron_Proceedings_of_ICICA_2018/links/5cdd2644458515712eae0a3e/Detection-of-Diabetes-Using-Multilayer-Perceptron-Proceedings-of-ICICA-2018.pdf).
-In this paper,  Multilayer Perceptron (MLP) Network is used for classification of pregnant women.
-Proposed technique has been applied on the diabetes database of PIMA for Indian people and is collected from University of California (UCI).
+#### 1. Implemented a Research Paper:

+Worked on the paper [Detection of Diabetes Using Multilayer Perceptron: Proceedings of ICICA 2018](https://www.researchgate.net/profile/Saumendra-Mohapatra/publication/327545512_Detection_of_Diabetes_Using_Multilayer_Perceptron_Proceedings_of_ICICA_2018/links/5cdd2644458515712eae0a3e/Detection-of-Diabetes-Using-Multilayer-Perceptron-Proceedings-of-ICICA-2018.pdf).
+The MLP network was applied to classify pregnant women using the PIMA diabetes dataset from UCI.

+#### 2. Chest X-ray Classification:

-2. Implemented a basic feed-forward network and classify 64*64 chest x-ray to detect Pneumonia.
+Developed a basic feed-forward neural network to classify 64x64 chest X-ray images for Pneumonia detection.

+#### 3. Coral Image Classification:
-3. Implemented a basic feed-forward network for the classification of healthy and bleached corals.
-The [Healthy and Bleached Corals Image Classification Dataset] (https://www.kaggle.com/datasets/vencerlanz09/healthy-and-bleached-corals-image-classification) contains a total of 923 images collected from Flickr using the Flickr API.
-These images are categorized into two distinct classes: healthy corals (438 images) and bleached corals (485 images).
+Built a feed-forward network to classify healthy vs bleached corals using the [Healthy and Bleached Corals Image Classification Dataset] (https://www.kaggle.com/datasets/vencerlanz09/healthy-and-bleached-corals-image-classification).
+The dataset contains 923 images: 438 healthy and 485 bleached corals.

-# Week 2
+# Week 2: Convolutional Neural Networks

+#### 1. Implemented CNN on Alzheimer MRI Dataset:
-1. Learned how to build CNN model and implemented a CNN model on [Alzheimer MRI Preprocessed Dataset](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset).
+Worked with the Alzheimer MRI Preprocessed Dataset to build a CNN model for early detection.

+#### 2. Model Architectures:
-2. Building architectures of GoogleNet, ResNet.
+Explored and built architectures of GoogleNet and ResNet.

-3. Transfer learning
+#### 3. Transfer Learning & Data Augmentation:
-4. Data Augmentation
+Utilized transfer learning to improve performance and applied data augmentation techniques to enhance model robustness.

-# Week 3
+# Week 3: Handling Data Imbalance & Sequential Data

+#### 1. Data Imbalance:
-1. Learned how to handle data imbalance problem.
+Learned techniques to handle data imbalance problems, improving model accuracy on underrepresented classes.

-2. Implementing LSTM to handle sequential problems.
+#### 2. LSTM Implementation:
+Implemented an LSTM (Long Short-Term Memory) network for sequential data handling.

-# Week 4
+# Week 4: Advanced Model Training

+#### 1. Overfitting & Underfitting:
-1. Learned how to address overfitting and underfitting
+Studied how to mitigate overfitting and underfitting to improve model generalization.

-2. Implemeneted WaveNet
+#### 2. WaveNet Implementation:
+Explored generative audio models by implementing WaveNet.

+#### 3. Advanced Computer Vision:
-3. Learned classification, object detection and segmentation
+Gained insights into classification, object detection, and segmentation techniques.

-# Week 5
+# Week 5: Object Detection

+#### YOLO (You Only Look Once):
-Learned how to use YOLO for object detection
+Mastered the use of YOLO for real-time object detection tasks.